 companion floats, this one is not for the novice.

 The main stem of the Illinois Bayou begins where the Middle and East Forks run together

-near Bayou Bluff and continues, for floating purposes, to the Arkansas 164 bridge north of
+near Bayou Bluff and continues, for floating purposes, to the Ark.
+164 bridge north of

 Scottsville.
 This stretch includes the most commonly floated section of the Bayou--the

-four-mile trip from Bayou Bluff to the Arkansas 27 bridge north of Hector.
+four-mile trip from Bayou Bluff to the Ark.
+27 bridge north of Hector.
 Throughout this

 trip the paddler can expect many class II rapids, including one just upstream from the